CoderMonkey1956/deckcraft-refabricated/README.md

 # Additional Info
 As you may have noticed, im pretty bad with Github and Modpacks in general (I had to do a lot of Googleing while making this) so any help is greatly appreciated!

-Apparently "reforged" means it's made for the (Neo)Forge mod loader.
-I didn't know that when I was making this, this is for Fabric